The Value of HEFG Membership

 A peer network

-Interested in joining the EFG?
+Interested in joining the HEFG?

 Let’s get together to talk about your membership.